-For a long time we have needed a complete, accurate and well tabulated International call book.
-One could find the QRA of almost all of the stations we hear on the air every night if he took the time to dig and dig and pry around.
+For a long time we have needed a complete, accurate and well tabulated International cali book.
+One could find the QRA of almost all of the stations we hear on the air every night if the took the time to dig and dig and pry around.
 But that is necessary no longer.
-A very excel-lent book, listing over 4.000 foreign amateur calls (and only foreigners) is now available through the International Call Book Company, Drawer 205, Station A, Hartford, Conn.
+A very excellent book, listing over 4.000 foreign amateur calls (and only foreigners) is now available through the International Call Book Company, Drawer 205.
+Station A. Hartford.
+Conn.
 It is worth ten times the fifty cents it costs, too.